d12frosted/elpa-mirror/gnu/denote-menu-readme.txt

   The user options for `denote-menu' are:
   `denote-menu-date-column-width'
         A number value for the width of the date column.
 Defaults to 17.
+  `denote-menu-signature-column-width'
+        A number value for the width of the signature column.
+Defaults to 10.
   `denote-menu-title-column-width'
         A number value for the width of the title column.
 Defaults to 85.